opensourceradio/ram/docs/confessor/regular-maintenance/DST.md

 hour later than the actual clock time because the show that starts at (or crosses) 2AM is one hour longer than the length of that day.

-As you can see in the example screenshots, the show that starts at 2AM ('TBA OPEN TBA') in standard time (Sun 5) starts at 3AM in _DST_ (Sun 12).
+As shown in the example screenshots, the show that starts at 2AM ('TBA OPEN TBA') in standard time (Sun 5) starts at 3AM in _DST_ (Sun 12).
 And all subsequent shows start one hour later.

 <table>